mantomas/mantomas/README.md

 ### 👋 Welcome

-- 🌱 I'm currently learning Python:snake:, BASH and Linux administration
+- 👷 Working with Python:snake:, Linux🐧, OpenShift and other
-- :point_right: I'm moving from retail to software development :computer:
+- :point_right: Moved from retail to software development :computer:, call me career switcher
 - :one: My first computer was Commodore 64 back in the 90's